-- There are other types of grammars that aren't part of the Chomsky hierarchy. - We will talk about L-systems a bit later.
+- There are other types of grammars that aren't part of the Chomsky hierarchy. - I am fond of L-systems.
 They are an example of a non-Chomsky set of grammars and they also have different levels of complexity. - The primary difference between L-systems and Chomsky grammars is that Chomsky grammars replace one randomly selected nonterminal at a time while L-systems replace everything at each step.
 They also don't technically have terminal symbols.